Translation Tips or How to Translate Properly

 If there are tables in the text, they should be placed into the translation, preserving the structure as much as possible without changing the placement of the content in the cells, as well as the number of rows and columns.

-3.2.2 Placing translations of illegible text and signatures
+3.2.2 Illegible text and signatures translations

 If the justification document contains instances of illegible text (such as handwritten text or a poorly printed stamp) which is difficult to translate, the word /illegible/ must appear in italics in the appropriate place using slashes.